kylezook06/Immune-Defender/README.md

 ### Sound assets

 - Add `p5.sound.min.js` alongside `sketch.js` (or include the p5.sound library in the web editor) so the sound helpers are available.
-- Create an `assets/` folder next to `sketch.js` and drop in these `.wav` files: `Torpedo-Launch-01.wav`, `Torpedo-Launch-02.wav`, `Torpedo-Launch-03.wav`, `Torpedo-Launch-04.wav`, and `Underwater-Implosion-1.wav`.
+- Drop the `.wav` files (`Torpedo-Launch-01.wav`, `Torpedo-Launch-02.wav`, `Torpedo-Launch-03.wav`, `Torpedo-Launch-04.wav`, `Underwater-Implosion-1.wav`) right beside `sketch.js` **or** put them in an `assets/` folder if you prefer to keep things tidy.
+In the latter case, set `soundBasePath` near the top of `sketch.js` to `"assets/"`.
 The repository ignores these binaries so contributors can keep the branch lightweight; the game will run silently if the files are missing.
-- If you prefer hosted files (e.g., from the p5 editor asset bucket), pass the full URL into the sound loader—absolute URLs will be respected and won't be double-prefixed with `assets/`.
+- If you prefer hosted files (e.g., from the p5 editor asset bucket), pass the full URL into the sound loader—absolute URLs will be respected and won't be double-prefixed.